bsdroid/ntrip/BNC/docs/sphinx/source/chapter5.rst

 Upload Ephemeris
 ================

-BNC can generate a stream carrying only Broadcast Ephemeris in RTCM Version 3 format and upload it to an Ntrip Broadcaster :numref:`(Fig. %s) <fig_33>`.
+BNC can generate streams carrying only Broadcast Ephemeris in RTCM Version 3 format and upload them to an Ntrip Broadcaster (Fig. 35).
+This can be done for individual satellite systems or for all satellite systems,  specifying the parameter ‘System’ for each stream.
 Note that Broadcast Ephemeris received in real-time have a system specific period of validity in BNC which is defined in accordance with the update rates of the navigation messages.

 * GPS ephemeris will be interpreted as outdated and ignored when older than 4 hours.
 * GLONASS ephemeris will be interpreted as outdated and ignored when older than 1 hour.